OutSystems/docs-product/src/ref/apis/auto/includejavascript-api.md

 ---|---
 [Application_AddExclusionRule](<#Application_AddExclusionRule>) | Creates exclusion rules for a script.
 The specified script is not included in the specified application.
 [Application_RemoveExclusionRule](<#Application_RemoveExclusionRule>) | Removes a script exclusion rule.
 The specified script is to be included in the specified application.
 [Espace_AddExclusionRule](<#Espace_AddExclusionRule>) | Creates exclusion rules for a script.
-The specified script is not included in the specified module.
+The specified script is not included in the specified eSpace.
 [Espace_RemoveExclusionRule](<#Espace_RemoveExclusionRule>) | Removes a script exclusion rule.
-The specified script is to be included in the specified module.
+The specified script is to be included in the specified application.
 [Script_CreateOrUpdate](<#Script_CreateOrUpdate>) | Creates or updates a javascript.
-The script is inserted in the HTML of all Web Screens of all modules.%%If the script name already exists, the script is updated, otherwise a new script is created.
+The script is inserted in the HTML of all Web Screens of all eSpace modules.%%If the script name already exists, the script is updated, otherwise a new script is created.
 [Script_Delete](<#Script_Delete>) | Deletes a script: the script is no longer included in Web Screens.
 [Script_Get](<#Script_Get>) | Returns the information of a script.
 [Script_List](<#Script_List>) | Returns a list of scripts to be included in Web Screens.